interstellarmisfit/Marlin/README.md

 I am using this firmware build on my personal Ender 3.
 It is working extremly well with great print quality.

-It is configured with full menus, BLTouch and BiLinear leveling, S-Curve acceleration and Junction Deviation.
+It is configured with full menus, BLTouch and BiLinear leveling.

+I've disabled S-Curve acceleration and Junction Deviation in the config.
+I started having some layer shifting.
+You can enable and try these new features if you want.

 I have included an option to optimize the configuration for printing from Octoprint.